-- Bring extra layers, hat, gloves, back pack, wind/water shell, winter boots, sunglasses, water, Kleenex (for drippy noses from the cold) and a camera
+- Bring a hat, wind/water shell, comfortable shoes or boots, sunglasses, water, sunscreen, bug spray and a camera

 We have daily departures for groups of up to 12, and small as one or two folks.
 If you require a larger group outing, see our Group & Organization inquiry page for more details.

 - 10:00 am ~ 10:15 am

 A brief group introduction will take place as is customary.
 Guide will follow cultural protocol and lay tobacco.
 At this time we ask guests to respect our traditions and please not take photographs at this time.

 - 10:15 am ~ 11:25 am

 We will head out and select our plant medicines providing an offering to Mother Earth.

 We will discuss some of the options for making medicine and introduce the medicine workshops.
 If you are interested in doing one of the workshops, please don’t hesitate to ask the guide for a discount card!